Blosc/bcolz/doc/reference.rst

     Iterator that returns values of this object where `boolarr` is true.

+    This is currently only useful for boolean carrays that are unidimensional.

     Parameters:
       boolarr : a carray or NumPy array of boolean type The boolean values.